MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-create-edit-topics-teams.md

 1. To specify a response from the bot, select **Add node** (**+**) to add a node, and then **Show a message** to add a new **Message** node.

 1. Enter what you want the bot to say in the text box.
-You can apply some basic formatting, such as bold, italics, and numbering.
+You can apply some basic formatting, such as bold, italics, ordered + unordered lists, and hyperlinks.

    You can also [use variables that you have defined elsewhere](authoring-variables-teams.md) in your bot conversation.